-“Scleropathy” is the most common procedure used to treat Reticular veins, which is a process whereby a chemical solution is injected directly into the affected blood vessel with a fine needle.
+Ultrasound Guided Scleropathy is the most common procedure used to treat Reticular Veins, and is a process whereby a chemical solution is injected directly into the affected blood vessel with a fine needle.
 The solution causes an irritation in the lining of the vessel, destroying it.
 The treated vein is then slowly removed by the body as it would a bruise.